The Road goes ever on: part two

 Although many capable astrologers and many more not-so-capable amateurs have attempted to associate the principal characters of the book with specific signs of the Zodiac, we shall refrain from doing so, for as the professional astrologers among our readers will know, the Sun-Sign an individual is born under is only one of the many factors which contribute to his or her character.
 Having said that, Gandalf does display many Arietian qualities such as courage, enterprise, leadership and the aforementioned quick temper!
 But he displays Capricornian traits too, such as taciturnity, severity and stubbornness.
 Frodo is quite a good fit for Pisces, the sign most associated with self-sacrifice and mystical longing for a better and higher world.
 Nor would any inspired astrologer deny that Sauron embodies all the worst traits of Scorpio, just as Sam embodies the best qualities of Taurus, though there is a good deal of Cancer about him too.
 But Gollum is another matter, and those readers of the 'Stars' columns in newspapers who insist on associating him with Gemini because Geminians are said to be 'two faced' and duplicitous, only demonstrate their superficial and tenuous understanding of Astrology.
 If we were compelled to assign only one sign to a complex character who plays such a pivotal role in the book, it would probably be Scorpio, but we do not profess to be professional astrologers, so please don't quote us!
 We leave you to explore these correspondences further if the subject sufficiently interests you, for Astrology certainly has a bearing upon the symbolism in the book and helps to elucidates its deeper meaning.

-There we must leave our all too brief examination of the principle themes in The Lord of the Rings.
-But we shall reprise some of them in the final part, when we discuss the symbolism of the principal characters and Tolkien's involvement with the 'occult'.
-Until then, we hope that part two of this investigation has been as profitable for you to read as it was enjoyable for us to research and write it.
+There we must leave our brief examination of the principle themes in The Lord of the Rings.
+We reprise some of them in the final part of this investigation in which we discuss the symbolism of the principal characters in the book and Tolkien's involvement with the 'occult' through his association with Charles Williams and Owen Barfield, both of whom subtly influenced the formation of his complex mythos in different ways.

 If you have not read the first part of this investigation, or wish to re-read it, please follow the underlined link shown here.